AlexGalhardo/EBANX-SoftwareEngineer-Technical-Test/README.md

    - To run tests: $ npm test
    - To watch tests while develop/refactor: $ npm run test:watch

+## How to use/test this API with INSOMNIA
+- Download Insomnia Http Requests Client in: https://insomnia.rest/download
+- Import file: INSOMNIA-TESTE-TECNICO-API-EBANX-HTTP-REQUESTS.json into your Insomnia
+- Have fun
 ## Some Prints